 The other 10 cairns in the Balmoral Estate commemorate the marriages of Queen Victoria’s children including Princess Royal, Prince Albert Edward, Princess Alice, Princess Helena, Princess Louise, Prince Arthur, Prince Leopold, and Princess Beatrice.

 Where is the Balmoral Pyramid?

-The Balmoral Pyramid is located in the Balmoral Estate near Balmoral Castle, which is home to the Queen during the summer.
+The Balmoral Pyramid is located in the Balmoral Estate near Balmoral Castle, which is the Royal Family’s preferred holiday home and was the favourite residence of the late Queen Elizabeth II.
 It sits around 10 minutes outside of the small town of Ballater on the eastern side of the Cairngorms.
 The walk to the pyramids is accessible by foot all year round.

 The Balmoral Estate offers miles of beautiful grounds ready to be explored when you visit the historical cairns.
 There are two walking routes to the cairns which we will go into more detail on below.

 Parking is available at Crathie Tourist Information and costs £5 for a car and £10 for a motorhome.
 If you are using Maps, use this postcode to find the parking: AB35 5TB.